 ...of course, anyone who's actually seen the film will immediately call B.S. on the claims that it's "spine tingling" and features "stunning special effects."
 The only "stunning" thing about this movie is how bad it is.
 KISS Meets the Phantom of the Park is a hilariously awesome train wreck of epic proportions, with cheap sets and effects, a ridiculous plot, out-to-lunch scripting and uniformly terrible perfomances, all slathered in a shiny layer of glorious low budget '70s-TV Cheez Whiz.

-Phantom must have seemed like a can't miss hit in 1978.
+...that said, I'm sure, Phantom seemed like a can't miss idea in 1978.
 With KISS at the peak of their mainstream popularity, Marvel Comics had recently produced two giant sized Super Special comic books starring the band, who became super-heroes with mystical powers thanks to a set of mysterious amulets.
 The rockers' battles with Doctor Doom and other Marvel Universe villains were silly as hell, but the books broke all of Marvel's sales records, and the band's camp decided that a "KISS as Superheroes" film was the logical next step.
 A deal was quickly struck with Hanna-Barbera Productions -- the cartoon studio behind Scooby-Doo and dozens of other cheaply animated Saturday Morning favorites -- and the NBC television network.
 In the rush to get the project on the air in time for Halloween, no one seemed to worry about unimportant details like a coherent script, or whether anyone in the band knew how to act.
-The result was a film that bad movie aficionados and KISS Army members alike have been laughing about for nearly forty years.
+The result was a film that bad movie aficionados and KISS Army members alike have been laughing about for the past forty years.

 The Plot (Such as it is...)